The Sure Thing: Critical response

-Reviews for The Sure Thing were mostly positive.
-Film critic Roger Ebert, who gave it three-and-a-half stars out of four, praised the film and called it a "small miracle" for its handling of teenage material in an era when movies like Porky's were the norm.
+Reviews for The Sure Thing were mostly positive, with many praising its traditional storytelling in a modernized context.
+(Note: Attributed to multiple critical sources.)
+Film critic Roger Ebert, who gave it three-and-a-half stars out of four, praised the film and called it a "small miracle" for its handling of teenage material with realism and sensitivity in an era when movies like the crass comedy Porky's were the norm.
 In a review for The New York Times, Janet Maslin wrote that The Sure Thing was "glowing proof of two things: Traditional romantic comedy can be adapted to suit the teen-age trade, and Mr. Reiner's contribution to This Is Spinal Tap was more than a matter of humor".
 Variety deemed the film "a sweetly old-fashioned look at the last lap of the coming-of-age ordeal in which the sure thing becomes less important than the real thing.
 Realization may not be earth shattering, but in an era of fast food and faster sex, return to the traditional is downright refreshing."

-Time Out magazine described the film favorably as a "confident, witty teenage variation on It Happened One Night [that] focuses on two students hitching across the States through rainstorms, starvation and show tunes.
+Numerous critics likened the film to Frank Capra's It Happened One Night (1934), with some even describing it as a remake.
+Despite these comparisons, Reiner stated that the parallels between the films were unintentional.
+Time Out likened the film to a "confident, witty teenage variation of It Happened One Night [that] focuses on two students hitching across the States through rainstorms, starvation and show tunes.
 He's a libidinous layabout who inadvertently dropped in to college.
 She's an uptight goody-goody who believes spontaneity has its time and its place.
 There's plenty of mileage in this pairing, even if the movie isn't going anywhere unexpected."
+Ted Mahar of The Oregonian similarly compared the film's plot and structure to the Capra film, and praised Cusack and Zuniga's onscreen chemistry.
+Critic Linda Deutsch also made the same comparison, adding that the film "proves that a classic movie formula can be updated to 1985 tastes and still work...
+The youth appeal is evident in The Sure Thing, but adult audiences may also be charmed by this old-fashioned love story in a new-fashioned setting."

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 99 reviews, with an average rating of 7.0/10.